VnVentX/ETutor-Photo-Manager/README.md

 # eTutor_photosManager

-A server that can CRUD images for E-Tutor
+A server that can CRUD images for E-Tutor.